Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 1. Insert a Transmitter () object using the Define Properties () method.

-2. Select LEO_Sat () in the Select Object dialog box.
+2. Select LEO_Sat () in the Select Object dialog.

 3. Click OK.

-You can now begin by building the communication system.
+You can now begin building the communications system.
 Initially, you want to model a simple omnidirectional transmitter and analyze the communications link.
-The Simple Transmitter model (default) uses an isotropic, omnidirectional antenna which is an ideal spherical pattern antenna with constant gain.
+The default simple transmitter model uses an isotropic, omnidirectional antenna which is an ideal spherical pattern antenna with constant gain.

-1. Select the Basic - Definition page when the Properties Browser opens.
+1. Select the Basic - Definition page in the Properties Browser.

 2. Select the Model Specs tab.